mmcdermott/MEDS-DEV/src/MEDS_DEV/templates/dataset.md

 - **License (for files)**: Specify the license under which the dataset files are distributed.
 - **Data Use Agreement**: Specify any data use agreement that must be signed to access the dataset.
 - **Required training**: Specify any training or certification required to access the dataset.
+- **Point of Contact**: IF data is proprietary, include a point of contact to send model code and weights to for running the evaluation.

 ## MEDS compatibility